Tacoma Public Schools

 Education and Experience

-Ability to establish and maintain effective working relationships with a variety of people in a diverse multi-cultural, socio-economic setting.
+Ability to establish and maintain effective working relationships with a variety of people multi-cultural, diverse socio-economic setting.

 This job description is not an employment agreement or contract.
 Tacoma School District administration has the exclusive right to alter this job description at any time without notice.
 The statements contained herein reflect general details as necessary to describe the primary functions of this job, the level of knowledge and skill typically required and the scope of responsibility, but should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned including work in other functional areas to cover absences or relief, to equalize peak work periods or otherwise balance the workload.